gabrielopereira/VibeSearch/README.md

+@ -1,107 +0,0 @@
 # VibeSearch

-A Flask application for searching academic papers using ChromaDB, supporting both semantic and traditional keyword-based search.
+A Flask application for searching academic papers using ChromaDB, supporting both semantic and traditional/keyword-based search.

 ## Features